 Aaron Bateni

 I hold a BSc in Computer Science from University of Tehran, graduating Summa Cum Laude and ranking 2nd in my cohort.
+Being awarded merit-based admission to the MSc in Computer Science program at the University of Tehran.

 CV CV | Email Email | GitHub GitHub | Google Scholar Google Scholar |